UCSBCarpentry/2024-02-27-ucsb-webscraping/setup.md

 1. Please ensure you have a working copy of the [Chrome browser](https://www.google.com/intl/en/chrome/browser/).
 2. Using Chrome, download and enable the [Scraper extension](https://chrome.google.com/webstore/detail/scraper/mbigbapnjcgaffohmbkdlecaccepngjd).

-# For this workshop we will not be using Python, however, I will keep the instructions to install Scrapy below for future use
+## For this workshop we will not be using Python, however, we will keep the instructions to install Scrapy below for future use

 ## Part two: Write Python programs to automatically scrape data